Last updated on March 22nd, 2018 at 10:33 pm

 - Activation of the production of testosterone, estradiol, luteinizing hormone, and follicle-stimulating hormone

 - Skin rash or irritation

-- Skin cancer or premature skin aging (overexposure to ultraviolet radiation)
+- Skin cancer or premature skin ageing (overexposure to ultraviolet radiation)

 - Eye strain